 The programme will include both art made in Wales by homegrown artists as well as art of Wales by world-renowned artists.

-Huw Stephens says: “The Story Of Welsh Art is something I’m very much looking forward to making.
+Before production started, Presenter, Huw Stephens said: “The Story Of Welsh Art is something I’m very much looking forward to making.
 I get to travel Wales to see the art that tells the story of our country, and meet those who have their own take on it.
 I’m hoping it’s going to be a surprising, illuminating and fascinating journey.”

 BBC Cymru Wales’ Head of Commissioning, Nick Andrews, says: “This series is long overdue and in many ways a series of firsts.
 The first time we’ve told the sweeping history of the art of Wales in full, and the first time much of our art will have been captured in high definition with the very latest technology.